Bambu-Research-Group/RFID-Tag-Guide/docs/WriteTags.md

 There are tags known as "Magic Tags" which allow functionality that is not part of the classic MIFARE spec.
 One example is that most Magic Tags allow the UID to be changed, which is normally read-only on MIFARE tags.
 Magic tags are often referred to by their "generation", for example "Magic Gen 1", but some online sellers will use alternate names in their listings (denoted in parenthesis in the list below).
 Each newer generation increases the functionality, but tends to also be more expensive.

 > [!TIP]
-> If you purchased bare coil tags and have trouble reading them, try increasing the distance between them and your Proxmark3 to about 10mm.
+> If you purchased bare coil tags or you have removed them from a keyfob and have trouble reading them, try increasing the distance between the tag and your Proxmark3 to about 10mm.

 - Gen 1 (UID) --> **Not compatible** (AMS checks if tag is unlockable with command 0x40)
 - Gen 2 (CUID) --> **Inconsistent or No longer works** (AMS writes a winky face to block 0, "bricking" the tag)